koyeb/example-expressjs/README.md

 ## About Koyeb and the Node Express example application

 Koyeb is a developer-friendly serverless platform to deploy apps globally.
 No-ops, servers, or infrastructure management.
 This repository contains a Node Express application you can deploy on the Koyeb serverless platform for testing.

 This example application is designed to show how a Node Express application can be deployed on Koyeb.
+You can follow the associated [deploy guide](https://www.koyeb.com/docs/deploy/express) to learn more about the application and how to extend it.

 ## Getting Started